Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Overall, memory care in Sedalia is priced slightly higher than other senior living options due to its focus on specialized dementia care, but the overall cost remains reasonable compared to larger cities.

-Bristol Manor Of La Monte is a new dementia care center with capacity of 12 seniors with dementia.
-Bristol Manor Of La Monte includes services such as an onsite nurse, emergency pendant system and high caregiver to resident ratio.
-It is located at 910 South Main St, and is able to offer memory care to La Monte, MO seniors.
-Bristol Manor Of La Monte has a license in Missouri to offer care, with license number 21011.
+Bristol Manor Of La Monte is a new memory care center with capacity of 12 dementia sufferers.
+Bristol Manor Of La Monte offers amenities such as custom meal plans, emergency pendant system and special dementia programs to lower anxiety.
+It is situated at 910 South Main St, and can provide Alzheimer's care to La Monte, MO senior citizens.
+Bristol Manor Of La Monte has a license in Missouri to provide care, with license number 21011.

 Memory care is a specialized type of care designed for individuals with Alzheimer's disease, dementia, and other cognitive disorders.
 Many families in Sedalia, Missouri, may struggle with the financial burden of memory care, and it's important to understand the options available for funding these services.
 Medicare is one potential option, but there are specific rules and limitations to consider.